Richard E. Frye

-Richard Eugene Frye is an American autism researcher and associate professor at Arizona Children's Hospital in Phoenix, and formerly of the University of Arkansas for Medical Sciences's department of pediatrics, as well as the Director of the Autism Multispecialty Clinic at Arkansas Children’s Hospital.
-Frye was formerly a faculty member at the University of Texas Health Science Center at Houston's division of child and adolescent neurology.
+Richard Eugene Frye is an American autism researcher.
+He was formerly an associate professor at Arizona Children's Hospital in Phoenix, and before that at the University of Arkansas for Medical Sciences's department of pediatrics, as well as the Director of the Autism Multispecialty Clinic at Arkansas Children’s Hospital.
+Prior to that Frye was a faculty member at the University of Texas Health Science Center at Houston's division of child and adolescent neurology.

 Education

 Frye received his bachelor's degree from Long Island University C. W. Post Campus in 1986 in psychobiology.
 Five years later, he obtained his M.S. from Drexel University in biomedical science/biostatistics.
 Frye went on to obtain his PhD and MD degrees both in 1998, and both from Georgetown University.
 From 1998 to 2000 Frye completed a residency in pediatrics at Jackson Memorial Hospital, before traveling to Children's Hospital Boston (CHB) to complete another residency, this time in pediatric neurology.
 After completing his residencies, he completed a research fellowship in behavioral neurology and learning disabilities, also at CHB, from 2003 to 2005.
 From 2004 to 2005 Frye completed another research fellowship, this time at Boston University in psychology.